YannisE21/ANPAC/README.md

 ## Overview

-Welcome to the Neptune-4 Continuous Printing mod!
+Welcome to the Neptune-4 ANPAC mod for continuous printing!
 This enhancement is designed for the Neptune 4 (Pro) 3D printer running OpenNeptune, enabling seamless and flawless continuous printing.
 Say goodbye to interruptions and hello to uninterrupted creativity!

 ## Features